LambdaTest Now Live With An Online Selenium Grid For Automated Cross Browser Testing

 - Azure DevOps (Previously known as Microsoft VSTS)

-→ Looking Forward To Appium – Once we deliver the above 2 features we will be putting on the big shoes by delivering automated native application testing using Appium.
+→ Looking Forward To Appium – Now that we have delivered the above two features, we will be putting on the big shoes by delivering automated native application testing using Appium.

 Until Next Time!